-- Prior to the first occupation of the tourist lodges a management plan shall be submitted to and approved in writing by the Local Planning Authority, with the management plan including full contact details (name, address, phone number and email) of a named person responsible for the administration of the booking for the approved accommodation, with the local planning authority informed of any change to these details for the lifetime of the development.
-Reason: To prevent permanent residential development in the open countryside in the interests of sustainable development. - 9) A written record of all lettings shall be kept and maintained by the named individual set out in the preceding condition and made available for inspection by the Local Planning Authority at their reasonable request; Reason: To prevent permanent residential development in the open countryside in the interests of sustainable development. - 10) The tourist lodge use of the site hereby permitted shall be restricted to the six tourist lodges sited as shown on the approved plan (Drawing No. P875/2 Rev. C) only; Reason: In the interests of the amenities of the occupiers of neighbouring residential properties and local amenity generally. - 11) Notwithstanding the provisions of the Town and Country Planning (General Permitted development) (England) Order 2015 (as amended) (or any order revoking and/or re-enacting that Order with or without modification), no further development, other than that shown on the approved plan (Drawing No. P875/2 Rev. C), shall take place within the site; Reason: In the interests of the amenities of the occupiers of neighbouring residential properties, visual amenity and the character and appearance of the open countryside location. - The new accessway within the site, vehicle turning areas and parking spaces shown on the approved plan (Drawing No. P875/2 Rev. C) shall be provided and maintained available for use for access, vehicle turning and parking purposes by users of the six tourist lodges hereby permitted.
+7) The six holiday let/tourist lodges hereby permitted shall only be occupied continuously by any persons for a period not in excess of 28 days and not for more than 112 days in total in any calendar year.
+A written record of all lettings shall be kept and made available for inspection by the Local Planning Authority at their reasonable request; Reason: To prevent permanent residential development in the open countryside in the interests of sustainable development.

+- 8) The holiday let/tourist lodge use of the site hereby permitted shall be restricted to the six holiday let/tourist lodges shown on the approved plan (Drawing No. P875/2 Rev. A) only; Reason: In the interests of the amenities of the occupiers of neighbouring residential properties and local amenity generally. - 9) Notwithstanding the provisions of the Town and Country Planning (General Permitted development) (England) Order 2015 (as amended) (or any order revoking and/or re-enacting that Order with or without modification), no further development, other than that shown on the approved plan (Drawing No. P875/2 Rev. A), shall take place within the site; Reason: In the interests of the amenities of the occupiers of neighbouring residential properties, visual amenity and the character and appearance of the open countryside location. - 10) The new accessway within the site, vehicle turning areas and parking spaces shown on the approved plan (Drawing No. P875/2 Rev. A) shall be provided and maintained available for use for access, vehicle turning and parking purposes by users of the six holiday let/tourist lodges hereby permitted.
 No development, whether permitted by the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended) (or any order revoking and/or re-enacting that Order with or without modification), shall be carried out within the new accessway, vehicle turning and/or parking areas or in such position as to preclude vehicular access to them.
-The tourist lodges shall not be occupied without the accessway within the site, vehicle turning areas and parking spaces being available and maintained as such; Reason: Development without adequate access, vehicle turning facilities and/or parking provision is likely to lead to vehicle movements and parking inconvenient to neighbouring residents and other road users and in the interests of local amenity and road safety. - 13) Any external lighting installed on the site (whether permanent or temporary) shall be in accordance with details that have previously been submitted to and approved in writing by the Local Planning Authority.
-These details shall include, inter alia, measures to shield and direct light from the woodland area and adjacent existing residential accommodation so as to prevent light pollution and illuminance contour plots covering sensitive neighbouring receptors.
-The development shall thereafter be carried out in accordance with the subsequently approved details and maintained as such thereafter; Reason: In order to safeguard the night-time rural environment, the ecological interests of the locality, and residential and local amenity generally. - 14) Prior to the first occupation of the tourist lodges hereby permitted, a woodland management plan for the woodland area adjacent to the southern boundary of the site (on land that is owned by the applicant) and new hedgerows within the application site shall have been submitted to and approved in writing by the Local Planning Authority.
-The woodland management plan must demonstrate that rotational coppicing will be re-introduced into the adjacent woodland area and will be carried out every 7-10 years.
-The woodland management plan shall be implemented and maintained as approved; Reason: In order to increase the potential species diversity within the site in accordance with Government guidance in the NPPF.
+The holiday let/tourist lodges shall not be occupied without the accessway within the site, vehicle turning areas and parking spaces being available and maintained as such;

+Reason: Development without adequate access, vehicle turning facilities and/or parking provision is likely to lead to vehicle movements and parking inconvenient to neighbouring residents and other road users and in the interests of local amenity and road safety.

+- 11) Any external lighting installed on the site (whether permanent or temporary) shall be in accordance with details that have previously been submitted to and approved in writing by the Local Planning Authority.
+These details shall include, inter alia, measures to shield and direct light from the light sources so as to prevent light pollution and illuminance contour plots covering sensitive neighbouring receptors.
+The development shall thereafter be carried out in accordance with the subsequently approved details and maintained as such thereafter; Reason: In order to safeguard the night-time rural environment, the ecological interests of the locality, and residential and local amenity generally. - 12) Prior to the first occupation of the holiday let/tourist lodges hereby permitted, a woodland management plan for the woodland area adjacent to the southern boundary of the site and new hedgerows within the application site shall have been submitted to and approved in writing by the Local Planning Authority.
+The woodland management plan must demonstrate that rotational coppicing will be re-introduced into the adjacent woodland area and will be carried out every 7 10 years.
+The woodland management plan shall be implemented and maintained as approved;

+Reason: In order to increase the potential species diversity within the site in accordance with Government guidance in the NPPF (para.
+175).